ComradDoge/DogeEU4/README.md

 [h1] 06/02/2023 [/h1]

+- Added Nestorian religious idea group.
 - Tamazagha religion requirement extended to whole muslim group.
+- The Shwaz modifier was replaced with a monument (not if you don't have Leviathan DLC).
+- Finally removed the Dalaskogen modifier I was lazy to remove when the mine monument was added.
-- Added Nestorian religious idea group.
+- Added Kollur mine in Golconda.

 [/quote]